EPI Ambassadors Shaping the next generation of Leaders in research

 Introducing a Program like no other

-6 colleges The EPI ambassador program selects students from six UF colleges to form a cohort that drives the EPI mission.
+6 colleges The EPI ambassador program selects undergraduate students from six UF colleges to form a cohort that drives the EPI mission.

 $1,500 stipend Each ambassador will receive a $1,500 stipend on an annual basis for professional development.